jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-faq.md

 The Draíocht Calendar's approach of using a threshold month (Idir-Ré) split by the equinox to create a year boundary is indeed quite distinctive in calendar design.
 While many systems throughout history have attempted to reconcile lunar and solar cycles, they typically use entire intercalary months rather than splitting individual months at significant astronomical events.

 This elegant solution honors the Druidic appreciation for threshold times and "between" periods while creating a perfect balance between solar and lunar rhythms.
-The concept of Dorcha-Idir-Ré and Geal-Idir-Ré divided by the equinox represents an innovative contribution to calendar design that still honors the philosophical underpinnings of Celtic timekeeping traditions.
+The concept of Idir-Ré Críoch and Idir-Ré Tús divided by the equinox represents an innovative contribution to calendar design that still honors the philosophical underpinnings of Celtic timekeeping traditions.